qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 Let's add a title above the map in the center of the page.
 Select the label item and set the horizontal alignment to |radioButtonOn| :guilabel:`Center`.
-Next move the label to the right position, activate from :guilabel:`Reference point` any of the middle buttons, and provide the following expression for field :guilabel:`X`:
+Next move the label to the right position, choose the middle button for the :guilabel:`Reference point`, and provide the following expression for field :guilabel:`X`:

 .. code::